fedecremo/stage2019/README.md

 # Task Management Project with Google Charts and Salesforce Lightning Design System (SLDS)
 My name's Federico, I'm 18 and I'm an IT and Telecommunications student.
 I'm a stagist at a Company in Modena (MO) - Italy for 2 weeks.
 During this stage, I will create a webpage which helps the User manage his tasks and commitments.
-This webpage makes use of the Salesforce Lightning Design System (SLDS) and Google Chart.
+This webpage makes use of the Salesforce Lightning Design System and Google Chart.
 This README.md provides an accurate description of the content of this repository.

 ### Project.pdf